teach-afp/www/input/lecture1.md

 * It is a distinctive feature in Haskell.
 * What does it provide?
-  - *Systematic* manner of achieving *overloading*
+  - *Systematic* manner of achieving *overloading*.
-  - Enables some type-level programming
+  - Enables some type-level programming.
 * Examples

   ```haskellln